What is an Inguinal Hernia?

 Surgical Treatment - Steps under Inguinal Hernia Surgery

 Hernia repair surgery is the rectification of the defect in the hernia muscle.
 The weak or torn hernia muscle which has pushed the internal abdominal part outside is repaired in any hernia repair surgery.
 There are two approaches to repairing the hernia.
-One is called Herniorrhaphy and the other one is called the Hernioplasty.
+One type of Hernia Surgery is called Herniorrhaphy and the other type is called the Hernioplasty.
 The most common Hernia Repair Surgery employed these days is Hernioplasty.

 Hernioplasty Surgery - Hernia Repair Surgery

-Hernioplasty surgery is done both by open and the latest laparoscopic method.
-In this method too, the surgeon first places the internal abdominal part in its right position.
+Hernioplasty, a type of hernia surgery is done both by open and the latest laparoscopic method.
+In this method too, the hernia surgeon first places the internal abdominal part in its right position.
 It should be noted that the only treatment available for an inguinal hernia is inguinal hernia surgery.

 Hernia repair surgery is done by Laparoscopic surgery technique where the Hernia Surgeon or the GI surgeon makes few keyhole incisions on the abdomen.